ryanCool/tcpServer/README.md

 You can search cat for adoption by color.

-Just connect to server through TCP and type the cat color you like, and server will return all adoption info you need!!!
+Just connect to server through TCP then type the cat color you like, and server will return all adoption info you need!!!